hasanemretonguc/DeveloperBlog/readme.md

 First of all, we have to install some dependencies in order to proceed,

-apt-get install build-essential git fontconfig libpng-dev ruby ruby-dev
+apt install build-essential git fontconfig libpng-dev ruby ruby-dev

-gem install sass
+apt install sass

 Install MongoDB